 Why Convert a URL to Markdown Programmatically?

 Converting a URL’s content to Markdown programmatically offers significant advantages, especially when working with AI agents and LLMs.
 Markdown strips away the verbose, often irrelevant cruft of HTML, leaving only the semantically important content.
 This reduction in data size can shrink LLM context window usage by up to 70%, directly translating to lower API costs and improved processing speed.
+As OpenAI’s prompt engineering documentation states, reducing irrelevant tokens in the context window is one of the highest-impact optimizations for both cost and response quality in production LLM deployments.

 How Can You Convert a Web Page to Markdown?